scality/actions/xcore/bump_version_pull_request/README.md

 ## Inputs

-This action requires no inputs.
+This action requires no input.

 **But:** it requires to run on a system that has the following commands available: